tchitchek-lab/CellVizR/README.md

 ## 1.1 Workflow overview

-In the `UMAPVizR` workflow, an S4 object is created to store data and sample information is implemented for analysis.
+In the `CellVizR` workflow, an S4 object is created to store data and sample information is implemented for analysis.
 This stored information will allow performing the statistics and visualization of the dataset.

 <img src="README/figures/workflow.png" width="90%" style="display: block; margin: auto;" />

-*Figure 1: Workflow of UMAPVizR*
+*Figure 1: Workflow of CellVizR*

-*The analysis in UMAPVizR consists of 5 main steps: (1) importing the data in FCS or txt format resulting in the creation of an S4 UMAPdata object; (2) assigning the metadata (sample information) into the UMAPdata object; and (3) generating the manifold and clustering.
+*The analysis in CellVizR consists of 5 main steps: (1) importing the data in FCS or txt format resulting in the creation of an S4 Celldata object; (2) assigning the metadata (sample information) into the Celldata object; and (3) generating the manifold and clustering.
 The computed results can be (4) visualized in different manners and (5) analyzed using statistical approaches.*

 ## 1.2 Input data

-The following conditions must be respected to analyze data with `UMAPVizR`:
+The following conditions must be respected to analyze data with `CellVizR`:

--   **Type and format of data**: The cytometry data that can be analyzed and integrated with `UMAPVizR` are flow, mass or spectral cytometry data.
+-   **Type and format of data**: The cytometry data that can be analyzed and integrated with `CellVizR` are flow, mass or spectral cytometry data.
 The input files can be in standard cytometry format (FCS) or txt format.
--   **Compensation**: Before starting an analysis with `UMAPVizR`, performing the compensation steps for flow cytometry and spectral data with conventional software (FlowJo, Kaluza, etc) is necessary.
+-   **Compensation**: Before starting an analysis with `CellVizR`, performing the compensation steps for flow cytometry and spectral data with conventional software (FlowJo, Kaluza, etc) is necessary.
 -   **Cleaning and gating**: It is recommended to remove debris, dead